Options for Repairing Concrete Floors and Subfloors

-Stamped concrete floors are similar to micro topping, but they differ because they have more sand and provide a rougher concrete surface finish.
+A stamped concrete treatment is similar to a micro-topping but contains more sand and provides a rougher concrete surface finish.
 A coat of concrete sealer is applied after the pattern has been created.
-Concrete that's too dry or made with aggregate that's too large makes it difficult to maintain a consistent stamping depth.